MiSTer-devel/NeoGeo_MiSTer/README.md

 Sometimes these files may be named slightly differently depending on where they are obtained, but they must be renamed to match the filenames above to work with MiSTer.
 You may choose between using original system BIOS (sp-s2.sp1/neo-epo.sp1) and uni-bios.rom.
 Using uni-bios is recommended, and can be obtained [here](http://unibios.free.fr/).

 Lastly, **romsets.xml** from the release folder must also be placed in the directory.
 The provided XML is for Darksoft ROMs only, you must make your own for MAME ROMs.
-This file describes to the core where the ROM sets are located and how to load them.
+This file describes to the core where the ROM sets are located and how to load them. **gog-romsets.xml** can be used (renamed to **romsets.xml**) for games purchased from gog.com (which also include all the needed bios files), see comments in gog-romsets.xml .

 ## Saving and Loading
 In AES mode, all saves are to the memory card only.
 In MVS mode, some games and uni-bios save their settings to a special area of battery backed ram built into the system, while game data can be still be saved to a memory card.
 To simplify things, it is suggested to stick to one system type on the OSD and use uni-bios to change the system type, so that game information is saved consistently.